kimh/clojure-by-example/source/index.md

 <br>
 <br>

-The kind of scope is called **lexical scope**.
+This kind of scope is called **lexical scope**.
 For those whom English is not your first language, lexical means *words in a sentence*.
 The scope is **lexical** because the compiler relies on the physical location of the symbol (word) in a program (sentence) to resolve them.

 ```clojure
 user> (let [a "a"]